Auckland-Council-CC-Insights-Team/tere/README.md

 ## Example

-This is a basic example which shows you how to install and load the most useful R packages (known collectively as the tidyverse), and how to securely store and retrieve the path to your team’s locally-sync’d SharePoint Document Library.
+This is a basic example which shows you how to install and load the most useful R packages (known collectively as the tidyverse).

 ``` r
 library(awhina)